frnxstd/repo-analyzer/README.md

 # GitHub Repository Analyzer

-It's made for fun.
-There is really simple and basic idea behind of this code.
-If you know your concerns about an open-source repository, it will collect the data from GitHub
+This tool is aiming to serve as a simple indicator for helping people while deciding which open-source projects to collaborate with translation, creating tutorials, guides etc. rather than coding, bug fixing, adding new features or creating documentations.
+Of course helping and contributing to an open-source project in any regard would definitely help project owner and other people benefiting from it.

+> Please give a hand to an open-source project, if you can!
+For sure, any open-source project moves our humanity and technology forward.

+We are aware of people have different reasons while contributing to open-source  projects and selection could be very subjective.
+We intended to come up with a tool which have slightly more objective criteria and help indecisive people to measure projects.
+Therefore the calculation could variate regarding factors and their importance in calculation formula.
+We basically suggest an approach here.

+The tool creates a simple output of factors like project's commits, branches, contributors, stars, forks and last update time.

+We are just adding an another dimension while choosing which project to contribute.
+The tool could be transformed into more complex version with changing calculation formula and taking more factors into consideration.

+The tool does not suggest anything about project's overall quality or does not give any clue about projects code's integrity.
+For this reason [Travis-CI](https://travis-ci.org/) or [Scrutinizer-CI](https://scrutinizer-ci.com/) could be used as a complimentary tool.
+These values could be used in the calculation in the future versions as well under code quality factor.

+You can run this tool directly [here](http://github.ikidnapmyself.com) or you can install it for yourself and customize the calculation.

+Any contribution is highly appreciated.

+Enjoy the tool!

+### Technical Background

-APIv3 and summarize it in a row.
+It collects the data from [GitHub APIv3](https://developer.github.com/v3/) and summarize it in a row.
 It's easy to install, customize and use.
 It's so simple, because simple is the best!

 ### Install

-We have a few steps before we kickstart.
 It requires no DB connection!
 It just works with cached GitHub APIv3 response!

 ```
 $ git clone https://github.com/frnxstd/repo-analyzer